Legalist Revolution: Battle of Jobo Mocho and international naval squadron

 On 15 April 1892, Joaquin Crespo defeated the Minister of War Sebastián Casañas in the Battle of Jobo Mocho and made him retreat to Calabozo.
 The unrest threatened foreigners business in the country which were a cause for concern for diplomatic missions in Caracas.
 On May, General Cipriano Castro as presidente of Táchira state organized an army to confront the Legalist Revolution and launched a military campaign that began with the defeat of 2,000 men under the command of Espíritu Santo Morales and Eliseo Araujo.
 After successful battles in Palmira and San Juan de Lagunillas, he entered Mérida intending to march on Caracas, but Joaquín Crespo's advance against the Andueza troops, indicative of a massive victory for the revolution, forced him to abandon the campaign.
 During the unrest in Venezuela, locals had attacked European nationals who demanded coercity actions from its diplomats in Caracas.
-The German cruise SMS Arcona left Wilhelmshaven on 4 May arrived in La Guaira, on 9 June.Days after she was joined by the French cruise as part of an international squadron that included other warships to ensure the situation did not escalate in Venezuela.
-Guillermo Tell Villegas, was appointed interim President of Venezuela on 17 June, 1892, while elected president Venezuelan president Raimundo Andueza Palacio was in absentia dealing with the outbreak of the Legalist Revolution.
-The general Luciano Mendoza was appointed by President Villegas as chief of the governmental army and was able to defeat Joaquín Crespo at the Cortada del Guayabo on July 1st.
+The Kaiserliche Marine sent the German cruise SMS SMS Arcona from Wilhelmshaven on 4 May wuch arrived in La Guaira, on 9 June.Days after she was joined by the French cruise as part of an international squadron that included other warships to ensure the situation did not escalate in Venezuela.
+Guillermo Tell Villegas, was appointed interim President of Venezuela on 17 June 1892, while elected president Venezuelan president Andueza Palacio was in absentia dealing with the outbreak of the Legalist Revolution.
+The general Luciano Mendoza was appointed by President Villegas as chief of the governmental army and was able to defeat Joaquín Crespo at La Cortada del Guayabo on July 1.
 However, before the advances of the revolutionaries, general Mendoza must retreat to Caracas where he establishes a Military Triumvirate along with the general Julio Sarria (at that time Minister of War and Navy) and Domingo Monagas that attempted to confront, from Caracas, the forces of Crespo, and the establishment of a military dictatorship de fact.
 Manuel González Gil, a young man appointed by Crespo to protect his farms in Caura region received 700 men destined to introduce the Legalist revolution on Bolivar State.
 However, Gil was not welcome in the Roscio Division by order of Generals José Manuel Hernández and Domingo Sifontes the chiefs of revolution in the Yuruary Federal Territory.
 His only option was to return to Caura region and wait for the revolution triumph, which it did after the defeat of General Santo Carrera and the State President, Juan Teófilo Siegert Jr. in Orocopiche island.
 The General Hernández assumed civil and military command of the state on August 13, 1892.
-On 31 August, 1892, following the resignation of his uncle, Guillermo Tell Villegas Pulido was selected by the Federal Council as the provisional president of Venezuela.
+Crespo take the stronghold of Puerto Cabello on 24 August 1892.
+Following the resignation of his uncle, on 31 August 1892, Guillermo Tell Villegas Pulido was selected by the Federal Council as the provisional president of Venezuela.
 On 1 September 1892 the Dutch cruiser De Ruyter docked at Curazao set sail to La Guaira, to support the naval blockade established by French cruiser Magon, the German warship SMS Arcona and the Spanish sloop Jorge Juan were already present.
 All commanders then came on board De Ruyter to coordinate their actions.
 The SMS Arcona proceeded to Macuto, where attacks on German nationals had occurred, and the ship's presence was sufficient to secure an apology from the Venezuelan government.
-On 5 September the British corvette HMS Canada arrived, and two days after the corvette HMS Pylades.
-On 10 September the American gunboat USS Concord arrived, and on the 16th the USS Kearsarge.
+On 5 September the British corvette HMS Canada arrived to La Guaira, and two days after the corvette HMS Pylades.
+On 10 September the American gunboats USS Chicago and USS Concord arrived.
+On the 16th the USS Kearsarge arrived with aboard the Admiral John Grimes Walker, commandant of the North Atlántic Squadron.